These countries want to ban gas and diesel cars

 Countries around the world are racing to phase out gasoline and diesel cars.

-China, the world's largest car market, is working on a plan to ban the production of vehicles powered only by fossil fuels.
+China, the world's largest car market, is working on a plan to ban the production and sale of vehicles powered only by fossil fuels.

 It has plenty of company: India, France, Britain and Norway want to ditch gas and diesel cars in favor of cleaner vehicles.